Lego Castle: Crusaders / Lion Knights (1984–1992)

 The sets that would eventually form the basis of the Crusaders were released the same year as the Black Falcons in 1984.
 The Crusaders shield had either a blue lion against a yellow background or a yellow lion against a blue background, both with a red border.
-The mini-figures that were associated with these shields invariably had blue or red pants and red torsos with blue sleeves, and their helmets were usually gray.
+The minifigures that were associated with these shields invariably had blue or red pants and red torsos with blue sleeves, and their helmets were usually gray.
 They had shield-like emblems on their torsos, one which was a yellow lion set against blue, while the other emblem had the crossed axes (two black and gold axes crossing each other against a black and gold background, split down the middle, with a red border).
 A few of these sets were later inducted into the Crusaders theme, so some fans retroactively consider all such sets to be Crusaders sets.
 As with the Black Falcons, Lego never officially named this faction for some time, although catalogues in Australia used the name Lion Knights while Canada used Lion Crest.
 The 1992 United States and Canadian catalogue officially established the faction as the Crusaders.

-Over the years, Crusaders were included in many sets along with the Black Falcons, Forestmen, and Black Knights.
-Examples include the 6067 Guarded Inn in 1986, 6103 Castle Mini Figures in 1988, and 6060 Knights' Challenge, a set that was the successor after the 1979 6083 Knights' Tournament, in 1989 (ten years later).

-An unusual Crusaders set was the 6041 Armor Shop in 1986, which was the only set to have the rare black short sword and a Crusaders Flag.

-The first castle under the Crusaders was 6080 King's Castle.
-This castle was one of the largest Lego Castle sets produced.
-Four mounted knights and eight soldiers/guards were included.
-The walls of the castle could be opened to play inside the castle.